EnuelOB-1/Portfolio-projects/Business Statistics with Excel/README.md

 # Businesss Statistics with Excel

-These projects involve the application of statistical medoths in solving everyday business problems using Excel's Data Analysis add-in.
+Application of statistical medoths in solving everyday business problems using Excel's Data Analysis add-in.

 &nbsp;&nbsp;